-Details of this award-winning program are accessible on the farm biosecurity website , where farmers can download $% \left( 1\right) =\left( 1\right) \left( 1\right)$ the FarmBiosecurity app, access practical training videos as well as farm planning tools and manuals, and access information to ensure vendor declarations are completed correctly.
+Details of this award-winning program are accessible on the farm biosecurity website, where farmers can access practical training videos as well as farm planning tools, manuals, and information to ensure vendor declarations are completed correctly.

-The Australian National Livestock Identification System (NLIS) captures livestock movements nationally and is used for locating animals by tracing their movements in the event of an emergency animal disease outbreak or a food safety issue.
-NLIS is managed by the ISC, a subsidiary of MLA.
+The Australian National Livestock Identification System (NLIS) captures livestock movements nationally and is used for locating animals by tracing their movements in the event of an EAD outbreak or a food safety issue.
+NLIS is managed by the ISC.

-The system uses unique property identification codes as well as animal identifiers, and can be used to trace animals from their property of birth through to processing.
+The system uses unique property identification codes (PICs) as well as animal identifiers, and can be used to trace animals from their property of birth right through to processing.
 It provides a competitive advantage in global markets for cattle, sheep and goats.